amw349/CS4300_Flask_template/README.md

 Let's deploy this AWS now!

-First step is to launch an EC2 instance.
+First step is to launch an EC2 instance (on the Oregon Availability Zone)

 This EC2 instance should be using `Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-7c22b41c` as an AMI.
 This AMI will be the same type of OS that we used for our VM.